Photograph courtesy Richard Scott

 The service is provided by the Parish Council in partnership with SW Ambulance Service and has been part-funded by Aster Communities.

-The Parish Council has a small supply of EMPTY sand bag covers, for issue on request in advance of an incident.
+The Parish Council has a small supply of empty sand bag covers, for issue on request in advance of an incident.
 It cannot assist with sand or filling the bags.
-However, Wiltshire Council does have an emergency Sandbag Policy and further guidance on how you can protect yourself IN ADVANCE from flooding, including other suppliers of sandbags and sand for filling them - you can see it below:
+However, Wiltshire Council does have an emergency Sandbag Policy and further guidance on how you can protect yourself in advance from flooding, including other suppliers of sandbags and sand for filling them - you can in the Download Library.

 Wiltshire Council Emergency Planning Department have prepared a very useful guide to householders on how to plan for and deal with an emergency - how to use the 999 service, everything you should consider if you are asked to leave your home urgently, or preparing for flooding, or dealing with damage to property caused by storms.
-Have a look below, and keep a copy handy.
+Have a look at the document in the Download Library and print a copy to keep handy.